artisticmedic/olives-peculiar-dream/README.md

 ## Game Overview

-In "Olive's Peculiar Dream," you control a cat character who must navigate platforms, collect kibble, and reach the special toy at the top of the level.
+In "Olive's Peculiar Dream," you control a cat character who must navigate platforms, collect kibble, and find a special toy near the end of the level.

 ## Game Controls